If you or someone you know is contemplating suicide, help is out there. Reach out to the National Suicide Prevention Lifeline at 800-273-8255.

 This stems from the academic argument that suicide is a result, not a choice.
 Thus, most suicidologists agree that suicide isn’t a decision or act of free will.

 DOES MENTAL ILLNESS TAKE AWAY FREE WILL?In the 4th edition of the Diagnostic and Statistical Manual of Mental Disorders, mental illness has a component of “loss of freedom.”
 In the most recent edition, “loss of freedom” has been changed to a disability, or “impairment in one or more important areas of functioning.”
 This is said to include the criteria of “one or more losses of freedom.”
-In his essay “Free Will and Mental Disorder,” Gerben Meynen argues that a component of having a mental disorder is that a person’s ability to choose alternatives is taken away.
+In his essay “,” Gerben Meynen argues that a component of having a mental disorder is that a person’s ability to choose alternatives is taken away.

 In her sensitive essay for the New York Post, Bridget Phetasy wrote about growing up in an environment where talk of suicide was common.
 She writes, “[W]hat living with someone who threatened suicide really did more than anything was made it seem like an option.”